victuxbb/VaccinationClinics/README.md

 * Initialize binary search tree with all the cities with 1 clinic assigned.
 * Loop over clinics while are greater than 0
-* Find in logaritmic time the city with max ratio (population/clinics) and assign a clinic.
+* Find in constant time the city with max ratio (population/clinics) and assign a clinic.
 * When all clinics are assigned return the city with max ratio.

 ```java